mattiadido95/textualSearchEngine/README.md

 git clone https://github.com/mattiadido95/textualSearchEngine.git
 cd textualSearchEngine
 ```
+If you want manually download the dataset and put it in the correct folder, follow the instructions in the next section.
+Otherwise, you can skip the download section and run the program with the run.sh script.

 ### Download the dataset
 You must use the document collection available on this page:
 https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.
 Scroll down